DrK-Lo/lotterhoslabprotocols/notebook/2021-04-27_labCleanupPlan.md

 ### -80C
 - [ ] Plan for service and defrost - need to coordinate with OGL for a freezer to put samples in - THAIS
 - [ ] Black sea bass samples need to be organized - THAIS
+- [ ] Thais will order vinyl tape and make labels for the boxes

 Other samples: - THAIS and KATIE
-- [ ] 3 big bags of oysters - Torrie's
+- [ ] 3 big bags of oysters - Torrie's - THAIS WILL CONTACT
 - [ ] J. Puritz has 3 boxes of CASE stuff - he will come pick up
-- [ ] Helmuth lab - 13 big boxes - Aqarius
+- [ ] Helmuth lab - 13 big boxes - Aqarius - Francis Choi dropped off - THAIS WILL CONTACT
-- [ ] Elise's boring sponge experiment - bags with vials
+- [ ] Elise's boring sponge experiment - bags with vials - THAIS WILL CONTACT
+- [ ] Isaac Westfield foil samples - Ries Lab - THAIS WILL CONTACT
-- [ ] Seastar wasting disease samples
+- [ ] Seastar wasting disease samples - Aki collected these, but we decided to keep them

 ### Around the lab
 - [ ] clean glassware by sink - THAIS
 - [ ] Alan will check out working solutions at back of lab by tips
 - [ ] Alan will check on seawater solutions by the windows
 - [ ] Get a charger for the Uniden MHS75 marine radio - THAIS
+- [ ] order some more lab notebooks - Thais - make sure numbered pages

 ### Protocols
 - [ ] Take3 / Pico Green / plate reader better explanation - Sara